-These events are often unexpected by their very nature, leaving little time, if any, to prepare.
-That is why it is so important to put time into planning and preparation long before the disaster strikes.
+These events are often unexpected by their very nature, leaving little time to mobilize your volunteers.
+Yet the benefits of emergency preparedness and disaster preparedness are clear: saved lives and faster recovery.
+That’s why it is so important to put time into planning and preparation long before disaster strikes.

-We spoke with Cameron Waldner, CEO of Volunteer Houston, about the importance of disaster preparedness.
-His organization has been part of the response and recovery effort following Hurricane Harvey.
-In this article, we’ve included information on preparing for a disaster, as well as Waldner’s advice to nonprofits that find themselves in the midst of disaster response.
+We spoke with Cameron Waldner, CEO of Volunteer Houston, about the importance of preparedness for disasters.
+His organization has been part of the response and recovery effort following the devastating effects of Hurricane Harvey.
+In this disaster preparedness article, we’ve included information on preparing for a disaster, as well as Waldner’s advice to nonprofits that find themselves in the midst of disaster response.

 What is disaster preparedness?

 Disaster awareness and preparedness refers to the preventive measures taken to reduce the severity of a disaster’s effects.
 The goal of disaster and emergency preparedness is to lessen the impact of disasters on vulnerable populations, to ready an organization for an influx of activity, and to design a coordinated plan that reduces the waste of resources, time, and effort.
 Preparedness for disasters seeks to save the maximum number of lives and property during a disaster, and it aims to return the affected populations to normalcy as quickly as possible.

 Nonprofits and volunteer organizations must prepare for prompt recovery efforts, and should therefore compose a nonprofit emergency plan or disaster response plan to better assist professionals and governments.

 How do volunteer organizations play a role in disaster recovery?